elmeriniemela/tabularium/bitcoin_browser/README.md

 # Bitcoin Browser

 Bitcoin Browser is an Odoo addon for browsing Bitcoin blockchain data inside Odoo.
-It stores blocks, transactions, inputs, and outputs, fetches missing data from a Bitcoin Core JSON-RPC node, and renders Bitcoin Script verification traces for transactions.
+It stores only the blocks, transactions, inputs, and outputs that users look up or refresh, fetching missing data lazily from a Bitcoin Core JSON-RPC node.
+It also renders Bitcoin Script verification traces for transactions.

 ## Features

 - Adds an `Explorer` application menu for blocks, transactions, inputs, and outputs.
-- Fetches block metadata and full transaction data from Bitcoin Core RPC.
+- Lazily fetches block metadata and full transaction data from Bitcoin Core RPC.
-- Auto-populates exact block-hash and transaction-id searches when records are not already stored.
+- Auto-populates exact block-hash and transaction-id searches only when records are not already stored.
 - Tracks transaction inputs, outputs, spent-output relationships, coinbase data, fees, weights, sizes, locktime, and block membership.
 - Provides a transaction script visualization in the backend transaction form.